Homepage > Education and Learning > Schools > Find a School > School Search

 Students with EHCPs and who are on the SEND register have a raised profile and additional information is provided to staff at the start of the academic year, through the staff Daily Information bulletin and in internal emails.
 Information is shared with staff following the annual review of a student who has an Educational Health Care Plan, and following review meetings of Learning Passports.

+The SEND register is placed on the SEND area of the staff shared platform for staff access.
 Student Passports and Support Plans are placed on the Whole School area of the staff shared platform for staff access.

+All students with medical needs are listed and this information is shared with staff.
 The SENCo and Deputy SENCo lead a team of teaching assistants and who share information pertaining to students with SEND with staff.

 Risk assessments are shared with teaching and support staff.